wetchler/ML/README.md

 ### Further links
 * I meantioned [scikit-learn tutorials](https://scikit-learn.org/stable/documentation.html) already.
 * [Kaggle](www.kaggle.com) is a good website to hone your machine learning / data science chops.
-You can join a competition OR simply read the notebooks that others write.
+On the surface, they host competitions, but you can also find good datasets, read others code, and generally just learn and practice.
 READING OTHERS' CODE IS ONE OF THE BEST WAYS TO LEARN